Friends, Colleagues, Collaborators - Interested in Issues Related to Aging in Marin

 Marin County Services

-Aging and Adult Services is a major unit with the Marin County’s Department of Health and Human Services.
+Aging and Adult Services is a major unit with Marin County’s Department of Health and Human Services.

 Marin Villages works closely with the County on issues related to the needs of our members and other older adults in Marin.

 Two of the services we use in particular are identified below, but you can find out more about the County’s Aging and Adult Services